Monge-Kantorovich distance for PDEs: the coupling method: Porous media equation

 \section{Porous media equation}

-We now consider the generalized porous media equation written, with $A:\R_+ \mapsto\R$ of class $C^2$, as \beq \p_t u - \dv (u \nabla [A'(u)]) =0, \qquad x \in \R^d, \; t \geq 0. \eeq It was discovered in \cite{Otto_CPDE2001}, see also \cite{CMV2006}, using a gradient flow approach, that this equation is non-expansive for $d_2$, under a few conditions on $A$ including convexity.
-The coupling method used in the whole present paper does not seem to apply directly.
-However, using Brenier's map, this property follows as proved in \cite{BoCaPM} by an argument closely related to the coupling method.
+We now consider the generalized porous media equation written, with $A:\R_+ \mapsto\R$ of class $C^2$, as \beq \p_t u - \dv (u \nabla [A'(u)]) =0, \qquad x \in \R^d, \; t \geq 0. \eeq Using a gradient flow approach taking advantage of displacement convexity, as introduced in \cite {McC1997}, it was discovered by Otto~\cite{Otto_CPDE2001}, see also~\cite{CMV2006,OW2005,DaneriSavare}, that this equation is non-expansive for $\cT_2$, under a few conditions on $A$, including convexity.
+The method was improved by Bolley and Carrillo~\cite{BoCaPM} who make the contraction property an equivalence to displacement convexity for the energy functional.
+The coupling method, as defined in the introduction and used in the whole present paper, does not seem to apply directly.
+However, using Brenier's map, the argument in \cite{BoCaPM} can somehow be presented in relation with a coupling.
 We present this argument, staying at an informal level.

-\begin{theorem} Consider some $C^2$ function $A:\R_+\mapsto\R$ such that $B(r)=\int_0^r w A''(w)dw \geq 0$ for all $r\geq 0$ and such that $r\mapsto r^{1/d-1}B(r)$ is non-decreasing.
+\begin{theorem} [\cite{Otto_CPDE2001, BoCaPM}] Consider some $C^2$ function $A:\R_+\mapsto\R$ such that $B(r)=\int_0^r w A''(w)dw \geq 0$ for all $r\geq 0$ and such that $r\mapsto r^{1/d-1}B(r)$ is non-decreasing.
 Consider two probability densities $u_1^0,u_2^0$ on $\R^d$ and the corresponding solutions $u_1,u_2$ to \eqref{pmetransp}.
 Then for all $t\geq 0$, one has

 \end{theorem}